zhwang0/carbon-globe/README.md

 ## 📚 Citation

-f you use CarbonGlobe in your research, please cite:
+If you use CarbonGlobe in your research, please cite:

 > **Zhihao Wang**, **Lei Ma**, **George Hurtt**, **Xiaowei Jia**, **Yanhua Li**, **Ruohan Li**, **Zhili Li**, **Shuo Xu**, **Yiqun Xie**.
 > *CarbonGlobe: A Global-Scale, Multi-Decade Dataset and Benchmark for Carbon Forecasting in Forest Ecosystems.*